alexbelgium/hassio-addons/ombi/README.md

 ## About

-Self-hosted file share and collaboration platform on the web.
+Self-hosted Plex Request and user management system.
-This addon is based on the [docker image](https://github.com/linuxserver/resilio-sync) from linuxserver.io.
+This addon is based on the [docker image](https://github.com/linuxserver/ombi) from linuxserver.io.

 ## Installation